-The term 'Gross Development Cost (GDC)' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Gross Development Cost (GDC)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Gross Development Cost (GDC) refers to the aggregate costs of a given company project.
 It could also be called the sum of all means of finance which a company employs on a particular project.
 This is similarly the total costs which a firm incurs from the conception of to the final implementation of a certain project.
 Any costs that occur after the project’s completion will be treated as operational expenses.
 Some analysts refer to the GDC as the expenses associated with developing either improved or new products.